dgonzalez33/ProtocolFormatter/README.md

 -These are all the components to create the Gtk GUI

--Widgets are dynamically created and loaded by the windowcontroller
+-Widgets are dynamically created and loaded by the WindowController

--windowcontroller talks to the controller when it needs access to information for the other subsystems
+-WindowController talks to the controller when it needs access to information for the other subsystems

 # Launching

--To launch the system, ProtocolFormatter/windows/python windowcontroller.py
+-To launch the system, ProtocolFormatter/windows/python WindowController.py